kdubba14/ginius/README.md

 ## Running

-To run UGin with Docker, firstly build an image:
+To run Ginius with Docker, firstly build an image:

 ```
 make build-image
 ```

-To run Ugin with MySQL:
+To run Ginius with MySQL:

 ```
 make run-app-mysql
 ```

-To run Ugin with PostgreSQL:
+To run Ginius with PostgreSQL:

 ```
 make run-app-postgres
 ```